anisbet/pipe/Readme.md

 Input:
 ```1||2|||3| => 1|2|3```

-Use case: Collapse all the empty fields even if only one selected even if it contains '0'.
+Use case: Collapse all the empty fields even if it contains '0'.
 Parameters: -e any:collapse

 Input: